Departments' graduate courses

 - Course higher education credits: 7.5

-- Department: MECHANICS AND MARITIME SCIENCES
+- Department: INDUSTRIAL AND MATERIALS SCIENCE

 - Course is normally given: This course is normally given biannually